asachdeva/vim-cheatsheet/README.md

 5. Move to where you would like to paste.
 6. Press P to paste before the cursor, or p to paste after.

+## Do and Undo
+1. To undo last command u
+2. To redo last command again C-R (Ctrl- Shift -r)

 ## Delete Multiple Lines
 In Normal mode enter 5dd to yank the next 5 lines from where cursor is